palletone/go-palletone/README.md

  * Code must be documented adhering to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
  * Pull requests need to be based on and opened against the `master` branch.
  * Commit messages should be prefixed with the package(s) they modify.
-   * E.g. "eth, rpc: make trace configs optional"
+   * E.g. "ptn, rpc: make trace configs optional"

 Please see the [Developers' Guide](https://github.com/palletone/go-palletone/wiki/Developers'-Guide) for more details on configuring your environment, managing project dependencies and testing procedures.